TACC/coe-332-sp21/docs/week10/deployments.rst

     hello-deployment-9794b4889-vp6mp        1/1     Running   1          62m
     hello-pvc-deployment-74f985fffb-g9zd7   0/1     Pending   0          4m22s

-Our "hello-deployment"s are still running fine but our new "hello-pvc-deployment" is stuck in "Pending".
+Our "hello-deployment" pods are still running fine but our new "hello-pvc-deployment" pod is still in "Pending" status.
 It appears to be stuck.
 What could be wrong?

 We can ask k8s to describe that pod to get more details: